Nedimosmic1/visual-markers-for-trajectory-extraction/README.md

 At the start of recording, the triggering of the active marker network must be initiated.
 The system supports two triggering modes: time-based triggering and external signal triggering.

 Time-based triggering requires the computer to send the triggering times to the master device, which then uses this data during the triggering phase.
 External signal triggering is performed by applying a signal to one of the master device’s pins.
+The configuration of the active markers consists of two parts, namely:

+- LED intensity configuration,
+- Frame configuration